 Generally the designs were all pre-war designs, since very few of these companies invested in designers during this period.
 The exceptions were the design work for heat resisting glass products like Pyrex.
 There was a huge pent-up demand for pressed glass products just after the war and initially they could all sell everything they could make.
 Perhaps that is why they invested so little in innovation.

 Almost all the designs shown below were produced in their thousands, literally by the ton, just after the war.
 Many can still be found on market stalls and second hand shops, garage sales and auctions, for very reasonable prices.
 They will be the collectable glass of tomorrow, no doubt!

 The "Chippendale" bowl shown below on the left is by McKee (USA) and is marked "Pres cut" the bowl on the right is a Davidson's Chippendale bowl.
 The moulds for Chippendale were imported into Britain before the war, when the British Government imposed heavy taxes on imported glass, and it was made by Davidson's from then on.

-If you are looking for collectible post war glass, you can usually find a good selection on offer on ebay.
-Click on this link to see Post War British glass currently for sale on ebay.
+If you are looking for collectible British glass, you can usually find a good selection on offer on ebay.
+Click British glass to see examples.

 Bibliography for this article:

 You could also check out our Recommended Books on Glass.

 A new book on Pirelli Glass.
 This is the second part of the London Lampworkers Trilogy covering Pirelli Glass.